Newton and Bouligand derivatives of the scalar play and stop operator: Introduction.

 The aim of this paper is to show that the play and the stop operator possess Newton as well as Bouligand derivatives, and to compute those derivatives.
 Newton derivatives are needed when one wants to solve equations

 for nonsmooth operators $F$ by Newton's method with a better than linear convergence rate.
-Bouligand derivatives are closely related to Newton derivatives, and may be used to provide sensitivity results as well as optimality conditions for problems involving nonsmooth operators.
+Bouligand derivatives are closely related to Newton derivatives, and can be used to provide sensitivity results as well as optimality conditions for problems involving nonsmooth operators.

 The scalar play operator and its twin, the scalar stop operator, act on functions $u:[a,b]\to\real$ and yield functions $w = \playr[u;z_0]$ and $z = \stopr[u;z_0]$ from $[a,b]$ to $\real$.
 The number $z_0$ plays the role of an initial condition.
-Their definition is given below in Section 6; alternatively, they arise as solution operators of the evolution variational inequality
+Their formal definition, in the spirit of \cite{KDE70}, is given below in Section 6; alternatively, they arise as solution operators of the evolution variational inequality

 The play and the stop operator are rate-independent; in fact, they constitute the simplest nontrivial examples of rate-independent operators \cite{Vis,BS,K,MR} if one disregards relays whose nature is inherently discontinuous.
 Due to (\ref{i.1.3}), their mathematical properties are closely related.